 - Oozing skin

 - Itchy paws; paw biting/licking

 - Digestive upset like vomiting, gas, bloating, and/or diarrhea

 Seasonal/environmental allergies share many of the same skin symptoms as food allergies, but are less likely to result in any digestive symptoms.
 It’s also quite a bit more difficult to know exactly what environmental or seasonal allergen is problematic for your dog.
 It could be anything from mold spores to the dog shampoo used at the groomer.
-But you may be able to solve the symptoms by making general lifestyle changes, such as bathing your dog regularly with a natural soap, trading out harsh home cleaning products like bleach with all-natural ones, and keeping your home as free of dust mites and outdoor allergens as possible with quality air filters.
+You may be able to solve the symptoms by making general lifestyle changes.
+Bathe your dog with plant-powered soap, trade out harsh home-cleaning products like bleach with plant-powered alternatives, and reduce dust mites and allergens in the home with high-quality air filters.

 If you feel certain your dog is suffering from allergies and you don’t know to pinpoint the irritant, a holistic veterinarian will be able to perform skin or blood tests, or they may place your dog on a healthy elimination diet to root out the problem.BUY ITCH & ALLERGY SPRAY

 Dry Skin Causes Related to Bacterial and Fungal Infections